An Analogue of the Erd\H{o}s-Ginzburg-Ziv Theorem over $\mathbb Z$: Introduction

 \section{Introduction}

 A famous result of Erd\H{o}s, Ginzburg, and Ziv \cite{EGZ61} states that in any sequence of $2n-1$ elements of $\Z/n\Z$, there is some subsequence that has length $n$ and sums to 0.
 This result initiated an area of research that focuses on zero-sum sequences over groups.
-In this paper, we prove a conjecture of Augspurger, Minter, Shoukry, Sissokho, Voss in \cite{S16} that concerns zero-sum sequences over the integers.
+In this paper, we prove a conjecture of Augspurger, Minter, Shoukry, Sissokho, Voss in \cite{S16} that replicates this theorem for zero-sum sequences over the integers.